The Goa Connection – Chapter 6

 “Yes, we will.
 Thank you,” Maranda said.

 “Right.
-Well, I hope there’s good news very quickly.”
+Well, I hope there’s good news very soon.”
 Mark slowly put the phone down.
 Something has gone wrong.
 I’m sure of it, he thought.

 Sally Cunningham crossed to her husband’s side.
 “You look as though you’ve had bad news.
-Tell me about it before that Kensdown Women’s Institute party arrive.”
+Tell me about it before that Kensdown Women’s Institute party arrives.”